Knowledge & FAQ

 -

-Ongoing maintenance depends on the shape, depth, and choice of material of the natural pool
+Ongoing maintenance depending on the shape, depth and choice of material of the natural pool

 -

-It is advisable to consider cleaning options at the planning stage.
+It makes sense to consider the cleaning options at the planning stage

 -

-Usually, the ongoing cleaning of most surfaces is carried out by natural pool robots
+Usually, the ongoing cleaning of most surfaces is carried out using natural pool robots

 -

-In addition to natural pool robots, there are special tools for mechanical surface cleaning such as manual or mechanical brushes, pressure washers, and cleaning agents.
+In addition to natural pool robots, there are special accessories for the mechanical cleaning of surfaces such as manual or mechanical brushes as well as high-pressure cleaners and cleaning agents

 FILTER CLEANING